-Only a completed application via NursingCAS will be submitted to the DNP program for consideration.
+Only completed applications submitted via NursingCAS will be considered for DNP Program admission.

-- The application deadline, including all supporting documents for NA applicants, is July 15th each year. - The application deadline, including all supporting documents for OSL applicants, is July 15th each year.
+• The application deadline, including all supporting documents for the DNP Program and a completed Graduate School application, is July 15th each year.

 When and how are interviews conducted?